-Genetic engineering alters the genetic makeup of plants and animals by making changes at the molecular level.
-Scientists change the traits of plants and animals by inserting DNA pieces, whole genes, or long stretches of DNA segments from many different organisms.
-These genetic sequences can also be taken from the same species or be newly made up.
-Scientists can also delete or swap DNA sequences or introduce genetic material to silence genes.
+Genetic engineering alters the genetic makeup of plants, animals and other organisms by making changes at the molecular level.
+Scientists change the traits of organisms by inserting DNA from foreign species or the same species; deleting DNA sequences or triggering new mutations; or introducing genetic material to silence genes.

 Unlike traditional breeding, genetic engineering enables the direct transfer of genes between organisms in different species or kingdoms that would never breed in nature, and the introduction of new genetic sequences that do not exist in nature.
+New gene editing techniques such as CRISPR can produce changes in areas of the genome that are otherwise protected from mutations.